vsantos/k8s-tanker/README.md

 ## Why not kubeadm?

 You must be wondering why the project just not use `kubeadm` to install a real cluster instead of a virtual one using `minikube`.
 The `kubeadm` may need some additional intrusive configuration such as kernel configurations and network changes which could break any other part of the system if used in a dev machine instead of a server.
 To keep it simple, the `minikube` handles the situation.

+## Next steps

+The project is still under development, and it needs to handle a few things for the future:

+- The k8s cluster runs into a virtual machine that runs in a different subnet from the host, which means that exposing kubernetes' pods to the world can be a little difficult because demands an internal routing forward and will not be done automatically.
+- We are working with the possibility to solve the DNS locally automatically instead of just using the virtual machine IP from commands like: `minikube service ${SERVICE_NAME} --url`